Rate this product

 Smak A Ball is a fun ball game that lets you smack a ball out of a ring to launch it, then catch it.
 You can make a normal game of ball playing more exhilarating by snatching the ball out of the air with what seems like magic.
 Playing by yourself is simply, as you can just smack the ball up and away, then go catch it.
 With a group you can benefit too, so long as they have the fun rings for catching and smacking.

 The cost of Smak A Ball is $19.99 plus $6.99 shipping.
-The special TV offer allows you to receive a second Smak A Ball by paying the extra shipping fee of $6.99 for a total price of $33.97.
+The special TV offer allows you to receive a second Smak A Ball by paying an extra fee of $6.99 for a total price of $33.97.

 Price is from As Seen on TV Commercial page: smakaball.com